What is Throughput? How is it calculated? Get to know real-world scenarios to gain a deep understanding and boost your software’s performance.

 What does throughput in performance testing look like in a typical test scenario?
 Imagine a web application that has to cater to thousands of concurrent users.
 The application meets the desired response times when the user load is low.

-However, as more users access the web application, the throughput behavior becomes inconsistent, leading to increased response times.
+However, as more users access the web application, its behavior becomes inconsistent, leading to increased response times.

-Throughput goals may vary based on load conditions, the nature of web applications, and specific user profiles.
-Every application might have different throughput goals, but the end objective remains the same: to provide an efficient user experience.
+Performance goals may vary based on load conditions, the nature of web applications, and specific user profiles.
+Though goals vary, the objective is the same: an efficient user experience.

 How is Performance Testing Throughput Calculated?

 Calculating throughput is a crucial aspect of the performance testing process.
-At its core, throughput is determined by dividing the total number of requests by the time taken to process them.
+At its core, it’s determined by dividing the total number of requests by the time taken to process them.

 However, during a performance test run, various factors can affect this, such as the health of the web server, different network speeds, and the types of requests.